 Tender, hearty, falling off the bone; first seared on the stovetop, creating a rich, multidimensional base/sauce, and finished in the oven over low heat for several hours.
 It is not a difficult dish to prepare, but you do need time.
 Time for the flavors to come together and for the magic to happen.
 This dish is perfect for a Sunday meal, although some could argue that it tastes even better the next day.

 Before we dive into how to braise beef short ribs in the oven, let's define braising and take a look at some of the kitchen tools we will need.

 What is Braising?

 Braising is simply a two-part cooking method.
-First, it begins with browning or searing at high temperatures, followed by slow cooking the ingredients in liquid, covered, on low heat, usually in a heavy pan, a dutch oven or a slow cooker.
-Braising is particularly great for tougher cuts of meat.
-Because the low and slow cooking process helps break down the connective tissue, which greatly increases the flavor.
+First, it begins with browning or searing at high temperatures, followed by slow cooking of the ingredients in liquid, covered, on low heat, usually in a heavy pan, a Dutch oven, or a slow cooker.
+Braising is particularly great for tougher cuts of meat because the low and slow cooking process helps break down the connective tissue, greatly increasing the flavor.

 Essential Kitchen Tools for Braising Beef Short Ribs

 Dutch Oven - a heavy, enameled cast iron cooking pot that is really great at conducting and retaining heat.
 With the tight-fitted lid, this pot truly earns its oven moniker.
 Dutch ovens perform flawlessly both on the stovetop and inside the oven, making them the perfect tool for braising.